appclacks/cabourotte-website/content/installation/launch-it/_index.md

 You can launch the daemon with the command `cabourotte daemon --config <path_to_yaml_config>`.

+You can also pass a `--debug` flag to enable debug login.

 ## With Docker

 You should first create a [configuration file](/installation/configuration/), for example: